-I’m Carl Erickson, CEO and Co-founder of Atomic Object.
+I’m Carl Erickson, Founder and Executive Board Chair of Atomic Object.
 I started Great Not Big in 2011 to share the lessons we’d learned building and running a small software development services company.
 I’ve found that the subjects covered here apply much more broadly than I expected.
 There’s very little here that’s specific to software development.

 In 2017 I opened this blog up to some talented individuals who I’ve worked closely with over the years, and who now run Atomic’s Grand Rapids and Ann Arbor offices.
 While we’re obviously aligned in many ways, I think the differences in our perspectives makes this blog more interesting and useful for their participation.

 Every topic is fair game: finances, facilities, metrics, models, conflicts, roles, policies, compensation, customer relationships, marketing, selling, company owership—the list is long.
 We’re taking advantage of Atomic’s culture of transparency and our value of teaching/learning to base our writing on our experiments, concrete examples, failures, successes and hard lessons learned.

 Atomic Object is by no means finished.
 In fact, one of the keys to our success is that we’re always growing and adapting to meet our client’s needs.
 This gives us a living laboratory from which to report fresh knowledge and new challenges.

 Originally, I was looking to help small software development firms composed of collaborative teams making products for other companies.
 I believe such firms are a competitive economic advantage for their local economies.
 I also believe that employment in such firms offers a more humane and satisfying alternative than either employment with a large corporation or work as a freelancer.